Caving for Beginners

 - A hot drink and some food will go down well after your trip.

-Your guide will bring other safety equipment like first aid and spare lights but make sure you make him/her aware of any medical conditions/issues that may affect you.
+Your guide will bring other safety equipment like first aid and spare lights but make sure you make them aware of any medical conditions/issues that may affect you.